How to use stories in presentations and talks

 For our first example, watch Audrey Choi’s TED talk on making global capital markets catalysts for social change.
 Notice how she begins by telling her mother’s story to provide context.

+Stories appeal to the core of the brain, bypassing the logical and judgemental layer.
+We make decisions emotionally, then back them up rationally.
+A story gives you direct access to that emotional decision-making centre.
 In business, speakers and presenters too often try to connect with people only on a rational level.
 While your audience may understand exactly what you want them to and why, they will only act on your message if they feel emotionally engaged.

 Storytelling in action